What Is Betrayal Trauma? Signs & Symptoms Explained

 Hypervigilance

-Once you’ve suffered from Betrayal Trauma, it’s likely you’ll be on the lookout for it to happen again.
+Once you’ve suffered from betrayal trauma, it’s likely you’ll be on the lookout for it to happen again.
 Are you always trying to get ahead of other people's reactions?
+Are you checking and rechecking to see if you’ve missed something, or to try to catch your partner in the act again?
 Do you try to manage other people’s reactions by limiting the information you give them?
 If you’re too busy looking for the next flashing danger sign to relax and enjoy yourself, this might describe you.

 Depression